Hurryitup/jumbocode_bhi/ReadMe.md

     on specific random days
 -   The specific latitudes and longitudes of stops are in stops.txt
 -   Shape ids:
---  Show the actual shap of ferry trips, giving the ability of showing more than
+--  Show the actual shape of ferry trips, giving the ability of showing more than
     just straight polylines in between stops.

 ### Converting the csv files to json objects: